 Note: For account receivables, the Group measure the loss allowance at lifetime ECL.
 The Group determines the ECL on an individual basis for credit-impaired customers, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
-As at 31 March 2024, the ECL of certain account receivables are assessed individually because these account receivables had a change in credit risk.
 Note 19 includes further details on the loss allowance for these assets respectively.